gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 # Deploy to AWS

+Of course you will need an AWS account.

 ## Create an AWS account

-You will need an AWS account.

 If you _don't_ have any AWS account, create a new one by visiting [https://aws.amazon.com/](https://aws.amazon.com/) and clicking the button to create a new AWS account.
 You will be asked for your email address and to give your account a name.